Hamadalnamazi/Project-4/README.md

 ### Summary Of The Results

-The main findings of the code can be found at the post available [here].
+The main findings of the code can be found at the post available [here](https://medium.com/analytics-vidhya/simplifying-social-media-sentiment-analysis-using-vader-in-python-f9e6ec6fc52f).

+### Acknowledgements
+Credit to the AirBnB dataset published by AirBnB and Kaggle for hosting it, the dataset here: https://www.kaggle.com/airbnb/seattle